36 China Town: Plot

-Meanwhile, Raj and Priya come to Goa, where they run into a drunkard loitering near the mansion.
+Raj and Priya come to Goa, where they run into a drunkard loitering near Sonia's mansion.
 The drunkard runs away on seeing them.
-On seeing the state of the house, they realise that Sonia has been robbed, but are later horrified to see Sonia dead.
-The duo run, but find that the child is left inside the mansion.
+They are horrified to see Sonia dead.
+The duo run, but realize that the child is left behind inside the mansion.
 Raj enters the mansion again to take him.
-He sees two eyes and legs of the killer behind a cupboard.
+He sees two eyes and legs behind a cupboard.
 Terrified, he gets out of the mansion with the child.
 Raj and Priya then inform Goa police about the murder.
-They keep the child inside a police van and run away.
-But Priya finds that she has left her suitcase inside the mansion inside which her passport is kept.
-Meanwhile, audience watch that Sonia's body is kept inside Priya's suitcase by somebody and kept outside the mansion.
-KK reaches the mansion and finds the suitcase.
-Thinking that it is containing lot of money, he takes it and reaches his room in hotel where Ruby is waiting for him.
-Meanwhile, Raj and Priya go back to the mansion to take her suitcase.
-Raj enters the mansion, but is arrested by Inspector Karan, the investigating officer and Ravi.
-Raj refuses to name Priya and it warms her heart as she watches on.
-Meanwhile, KK and Ruby find out that the suitcase contains a dead body, not money.
-They decide to dispose of the suitcase.
-Meanwhile, Priya takes Vicky to a church to drop him off but is seen by Rocky with the kid.
-As it was on the news to inform cops about a young girl with a kid, Rocky calls the police.
-Priya, who had wanted to help Raj, instead gets arrested and sent to jail.
-Priya and Raj become the prime suspects of the murder.
-Inside the jail, both fall for each other.
+Raj and Priya go back to the mansion to take her suitcase.
+Raj is arrested by Inspector Karan.
+Raj refuses to name Priya as an accomplice.
+She takes Vicky to a church to drop him off but is seen by Rocky with the kid.
+Rocky calls the police and Priya also gets arrested and sent to jail.
+Priya and Raj become the prime suspects in the murder.
+Inside the jail, they both fall for each other.